Sixth Circuit: Counseling Student Cannot Be Expelled for Religious Views Major victory for religious liberty–fight continues

 In one instance, she asked her faculty supervisor for permission to refer a homosexual client to another counselor, and the supervisor granted permission.
 But shortly thereafter, she was expelled from the University on the ground that the referral violated the university’s code of ethics.
 She then filed a lawsuit, alleging that the expulsion violated her rights of free speech and free exercise of religion.

 The Sixth Circuit ruled that she had presented enough evidence of discrimination to allow her suit to go before a jury: “A reasonable jury could find that the university dismissed Ward from its counseling program because of her faith-based speech, not because of any legitimate pedagogical objective,” said the court.
 “A university cannot compel a student to alter or violate her belief systems based on a phantom policy as the price for obtaining a degree.”

-The Becket Fund for Religious Liberty is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
-The Becket Fund has a 17-year history of defending religious liberty for people of all faiths.
+Becket Law is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
+Becket has a 17-year history of defending religious liberty for people of all faiths.
 Its attorneys are recognized as experts in the field of church-state law.

 *Photo courtesy of ADF